Is This Lower Back Brace Right for Me?

-Struggling to find lower back pain relief?
-Choosing the correct type of brace or product can be an intimidating task.
+Struggling with low-back pain?
+Choosing the right brace or product is an intimidating task.
 Whether your low back pain is caused by a pulled muscle, herniated disc, or arthritis, you won’t go wrong with this belt.

 A herniated disc, also known as a slipped or ruptured disc, is a common condition, especially in older adults.
-The pain can be quite disruptive to your day-to-day life.
+The pain can be quite disruptive to your everyday life.

 A ruptured lumbar disc refers to when some of the soft inner material of a disc slips through a crack in its tough exterior.
 This differs from a bulging disc where the disc simply bulges outside of the space it normally occupies without rupturing.
-But the symptoms, causes, and conservative modes of treatment of herniated and bulging discs are largely the same.
+But the symptoms, causes, and conservative modes of care for herniated and bulging discs are largely the same.

 Still unsure about the difference between herniated, bulging, and ruptured discs?
 Check out this blog to help you differentiate between these spinal conditions.